What Does a Failed RAID 5 Rebuild Mean?

 - 4.If the stale drive is forced back in, the controller XORs its outdated blocks with current blocks.
 The resulting parity is wrong for every modified stripe.

-Example: A 5-drive RAID 5 serving a database.
-Drive 3 loses its SATA connection for 4 hours.
-During those hours, the database writes 200GB of transactions across all stripes.
-The admin reconnects drive 3 and forces it online without a rebuild.
-Every database page updated during those 4 hours now contains an XOR mismatch.
-The database reports B-tree corruption on the next integrity check.
+Consider a RAID 5 array serving a database when one member temporarily loses its connection.
+While that drive is offline, the database keeps writing transactions across all stripes.
+If the admin reconnects the drive and forces it online without a rebuild, every database page updated during the offline period now contains an XOR mismatch, and the database reports B-tree corruption on the next integrity check.

 Rebuilding a degraded high-capacity RAID 5 array places sustained I/O load on the remaining aging drives.
 This intensive read operation increases the risk of a secondary mechanical failure or encountering a latent sector error before the parity calculation can complete.